Some of the links in this post may be affiliate links. See our disclosure for more info.

-Turns out, this form of language isn’t the only way we communicate with each other.
+Did you know spoken language isn’t the only way we communicate with each other?
 Our bodies move and sway in sync with our words, and continue to speak even when we stay quiet.

 Body language was likely the means by which we communicated in the ages before the human capacity for language even evolved.
 British zoologist Desmond Morris suggested in 1969 that we owe our nonverbal communication to our animal nature.